kindoflew/svelte-parallax/README.md

 npm run dev
 ```

 This will run a dev server on localhost:5000.
 The source lives in `src` and `demo` is there for live feedback while working.
+(After `demo` dependencies have been installed, `npm run dev` will also work from the root folder.)

 Things I Probably Need:
 * **Tests**: Don't really know a lot about testing UI yet, so if that's your thing, feel free to give it a go.
 Or you can just mess with the components until they break and open an issue!